MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/FormActions.md

 - Component submission variables must be unique for submissions of single components.

-- Multiple components can be submitted simultaneously by adding the same submission variable to the **Submit** propety of all components.
+- Multiple components can be submitted simultaneously by adding the same submission variable to the **Submit** property of all components.

 - Other actions can be performed based on the outcome of the submission.
-For example navigating to another page of the form if there are no errors usng the **HasError** property of the component.
+For example navigating to another page of the form if there are no errors using the **HasError** property of the component.

 ## Reset

 ### Description

-Our components have the ability to be reset by other Power Apps controls suc aas a button.
+Our components have the ability to be reset by other Power Apps controls such as a button.
 Any control that can call the Power FX **Reset** function in a property can reset a component.

-From a user perspective, resetting the component will reset the field input(s) and the componenent errors.
+From a user perspective, resetting the component will reset the field input(s) and the component errors.
 All input and output properties are also reset to their default values, these can be found in the component specific docs in the `./components` folder.

 ### Set Up